jessebmiller/treacherous-winds/src/common-moves.md

 * Are you defending yourself or someone you love?
 * Are you well rested and sober?
-* Are you in control of yourself and not in a rage or driven by hubris?
+* Are you of sound mind not driven by rage or hubris?

 Roll 1d6 for each yes and choose 1 for each hit: